parmoo/parmoo/docs/index.rst

 ParMOO can be used to solve multiobjective optimization problems (MOOPs) or to generate batches of simulation inputs for parallel evaluation.

-ParMOO is intended for scientists, engineers, practitioners, and optimizers, who are looking to build or use custom solvers for computationally expensive multiobjective problems.
+ParMOO is intended for scientists, engineers, optimizers, and other practitioners, who are looking to build or use custom solvers for computationally expensive multiobjective problems.

 If you're new to ParMOO: